patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/rtl-handbook.md

 ## Best practices and resources
 - There are [many nuances to how content is laid out through LTR and RTL](https://ltr.wtf/explained/bidiintro.html#the-good-the-bad-and-the-ugly), so it isn't always obvious what the correct result should be.
 Testing your site with native speakers is always recommended.
+- The W3C's guide for [inline markup and bidirectional text in HTML](https://www.w3.org/International/articles/inline-bidi-markup/) explains how to write HTML within a paragraph or other inline content.
+- The W3C's guide for [structural markup and right-to-left text in HTML](https://www.w3.org/International/articles/inline-bidi-markup/) covers ways of handling text direction at the document level and for elements.
 - Material Design summarizes [which UI elements should be reversed in an RTL layout](https://m2.material.io/design/usability/bidirectionality.html#mirroring-layout).
 - For a comprehensive discussion on RTL styling, refer to the [RTL Styling 101](https://rtlstyling.com/posts/rtl-styling) guide.